MicrosoftDocs/defender-docs/defender-endpoint/configure-mssp-support.md

 > - MSSPs: Security organizations that offer to monitor and manage security devices for an organization.
 > - MSSP customers: Organizations that engage the services of MSSPs.

-The integration allows MSSPs to take the following actions:

-- Get access to MSSP customer's Microsoft Defender portal
-- Get email notifications, and
-- Fetch alerts through security information and event management (SIEM) tools
+## MSSP integration

-Before MSSPs can take these actions, the MSSP customer needs to grant access to their Defender for Endpoint tenant so that the MSSP can access the portal.
+To enable MSSP integration, the MSSP customer needs to grant access to their Defender for Endpoint tenant so that the MSSP can access the portal.

 Typically, MSSP customers take the initial configuration steps to grant MSSPs access to their Windows Defender Security Central tenant.
 After access is granted, the MSSP or customer can do the other configuration steps.
 In general, these are the configuration steps to complete: